Vajram-And-RaviVajram-And-Ravi

 • An armistice line was established, and the region came under Israeli military control.
 Almost immediately, Israel began to settle the Golan.

-• Syria tried to retake the Golan Heights during the 1973 Middle East war.
-Despite inflicting heavy losses on Israeli forces, the surprise assault was thwarted.
+• Syria tried to retake the Golan Heights during the 1973 Middle East war, but the attempt was thwarted.

 • Both countries signed an armistice in 1974, and a UN observer force has been in place on the ceasefire line since 1974.

-• There are more than 30 Israeli settlements in the Golan.
-The settlements are considered illegal under international law, although Israel disputes this.
+• The settlements are considered illegal under international law, though Israel disputes this.

 • Strategic Importance: